PhoenixMachina/launcher-linux/README.md

 ```
 user="username"
 ```
-Change "username" to your linux username
+Change "username" to your linux username in first part.

 ```
 dbuser="localhost"